You can buy life insurance for your grandparents to cover their end-of-life expenses.

 Guaranteed life insurance is a type of whole life insurance policy with no health questions or underwriting.
 Because acceptance is guaranteed, there is a two-year waiting period.

 If they die during the waiting period, the insurance company will only refund your premiums plus a small amount of interest.
+This type of policy is only advisable if they have dire health conditions such as heart failure, renal failure, or Dementia.

 Traditional whole life